Asman2010/perplexica_api/README.md

 3. Ensure you have Chrome and ChromeDriver installed for Selenium to work properly.

 ## Usage
 Here's a basic example of how to use the Perplexica API.
-You can find the code file in examples directory:
+You can find the code file in `example` directory:

 ```python
 from search_api import InternetSearch